NiallMoody/UnrealAudioBase/README.md

 # Description

 This project was created as a base for anyone wanting to explore audio implementation in Unreal.
-It includes no audio itself, but it does include a number of elements that require specific attention from a sound designer/composer/audio programmer.
+It includes no audio itself, but it does include a number of elements that require specific attention from sound designers, composers, and audio programmers.
 I currently use it in labs for my **CMP407: Audio Programming** module at [Abertay University](https://www.abertay.ac.uk/).

 Developed in **Unreal 5.4.3**